Understanding your blood pressure numbers

 Following a heart disease diagnosis

 If you receive a heart disease diagnosis, medications are often prescribed, and lifestyle changes are recommended.
-Dr. Nishimura advises you to learn about each of the medications and why they are important to your heart health.
-Some medications are critical, she says, and missing doses may be life threatening.
+Dr. Mumtaz advises you to learn about each medication and why it is important to your heart health.

 Recommended lifestyle changes

-When it comes to lifestyle changes, such as improving your diet and increasing your daily movement, Dr. Nishimura understands that for many, such changes are easier said than done.
+When it comes to lifestyle changes, such as improving your diet and increasing your daily movement, Dr. Mumtaz understands that, for many, such changes are easier said than done.

-Dr. Nishimura recommends 150 minutes of moderate-intensity exercise per week — 30 minutes per day, 5 days per week.
+Dr. Mumtaz recommends 150 minutes of moderate-intensity exercise per week — 30 minutes per day, 5 days per week.
 She also advises families to work together to make healthy lifestyle changes.

 Changes in your diet also play a key role in managing heart disease.
-Dr. Nishimura joins the American Heart Association in advising you to eat an “overall healthy dietary pattern.”
+Dr. Mumtaz joins the American Heart Association in advising you to eat an “overall healthy dietary pattern.”

 This includes a diet that emphasizes the following: